JakeWnuk/ptt/README.md

   -vvv
         Show verbose statistics output when possible.
   -w int
-        Number of words to generate for passphrases if applicable.
+        Number of words to use for a transformation if applicable.
 -------------------------------------------------------------------------------------------------------------
 Transformation Modes:
 These create or alter based on the selected mode.